MauroDataMapper-NHSD/nhsd-datadictionary-docker/doc/aws-deployment.md

 1. Sign in as the administrator
 2. Click on the user menu (top-right corner) and select "Manage groups"
 3. Click the "Add" button.
-4. Create a new group called "readers", then click "Add group"
+4. Create a new group called "Readers", then click "Add group"
-5. Repeat for a new group called "editors".
+5. Repeat for a new group called "Editors".

 ## User accounts